How Do I Apply for Company Name Approval?

 - Proposed entity name – Provide the entity’s exact legal name and the DBA or trade name, if applicable, in the following format: John Doe Company, Inc. dba JD Company.

 - Identification type – This will be either EIN/FEIN or ORGID.
+If the system does not accept your ID entered, select Not Provided.

 - Your contact information – First and last name, phone number, email address, and business address.